-Every student must have a physical within 30 days of entering school and a second one prior to entering sixth grade.
-They must also have a valid immunization certificate upon enrollment.
-A vision exam is required upon initial entry to preschool, K or first grade.
-A dental exam is required for K entry.
+Every student must have a physical within 30 days of entering school and a second physical no more than one year prior to entering sixth grade.
+Every student must also have a valid immunization certificate upon enrollment, prior to entering sixth grade, and prior to entering eleventh grade.
+A vision exam is required upon initial entry to preschool, kindergarten or first grade.
+A dental exam is required for kindergarten entry.

 Information from all health records is entered into Infinite Campus.

-Vision screenings are conducted annually on all students in grade 3, 5 and 8 as well as any K or 1 student who has not received their vision exam.
+Vision screenings are conducted annually on all students in grade kindergarten, 1, 3, 5 and 7 and 9.

-Hearing screenings are conducted annually on all students in grade K, 1 and 3.
+Hearing screenings are conducted annually on all students in grade kindergarten, 1 and 3.

-Height and weight measurements are conducted annually on all elementary school students.
+Height and weight measurements are conducted annually on all students in preschool through sixth grade.

-The health department provides a program to all second grade students on dental health.
-Students who return their permission slip are provided with dental sealants.
+The health department provides a dental sealant program to all second grade students who return their permission slip.